Iterative Plotting

 ggthemes::theme_base()

 This looks better.
-Now perhaps one way we could make the Cascade salamander points stand out is by making them significantly larger in size.
-We can do that my scaling our size manually according to the levels of our grouping variable.
-Note, that scaling, whether manually or otherwise, can be done for all grouping aesthetics such as fill, colour, alpha, etc. Further documentation on this topic can be found on the ggplot2 website
+Now, perhaps one way we could make the Cascade salamander points stand out is by making them significantly larger in size.
+We can do that by scaling our size manually according to the levels of our grouping variable.
+Note that scaling, whether manually or otherwise, can be done for all grouping aesthetics such as fill, color, alpha, etc. Further documentation on this topic can be found on the ggplot2 website.

-Since we see that the Cascade Torrent Salmander is first in our list of the legend, that means we will need to make the larger size first up in our values
+Since we see that the Cascade Torrent Salamander is first in our list of the legend, that means we will need to make the larger size first up in our values

 ggplot() +